Conflicts Over Parenting Styles

 Maria and Alex consider themselves to be happily married, but when they fight it's always about their children and it always goes the same way.
-"He would say I do not convey a message to our children that I care how they do in school or that I feel they have to work hard or that I care whether they get into a good college," Maria says.
-"And I think he's a hundred percent not right.
-And I think he's so hard on them that it leaves no room for me to be tough on them because I don't think they can be getting that message over and over again."
+"He'd say I don't convey a message to our children that I care how they do in school or that I feel they have to work hard or that I care whether they get into a good college," Maria says.
+"And I think he's so hard on them that it leaves no room for me to be tough on them because I don't think they can be getting that message over and over again."

 "Then we got her evaluated and came to the conclusion that she was ADDish," says Maria with a heavy dose of skepticism.
 Does Maria believe her daughter needs Ritalin?
 "I think the bar for diagnosing someone with ADD has gotten a lot, lot lower and my husband was really aggressive in wanting to get her treated with medication for that."
 Her husband, she says, feels that he should give all his children any possible advantage they can get.

 Nick freely admits that while he was married he left most of the childcare decision-making to his wife.
-"And then we got divorced," Nick says.
-Once he was divorced, Nick realized he didn't always agree with his wife's decisions and, no longer concerned with "keeping the peace," he began speaking up.
-That was 8 years ago.
+"And then we got divorced," Once he was divorced, Nick realized he didn't always agree with his wife's decisions and, no longer concerned with "keeping the peace," he began speaking up.

-Nick gives his ex-wife a tremendous amount of credit for making sure their son got accommodations at his public school for the diagnosis, like extra time on tests.
-"But during the crisis times, especially the depressions, when he was falling apart in front of us, she and I would differ on how to deal with that."
+The couple's son, Oscar, had struggled with anxiety and was recently diagnosed with ADHD.
+Nick gives his ex-wife a tremendous amount of credit for making sure their son got accommodations at his public school.
+"But during the crisis times, when he was falling apart in front of us, she and I would differ on how to deal with that."
 Her inclination was to let him stay home until he calmed down and felt better—then deal with the fall-out later.
 But Nick says the fall-out—falling further and further behind in his academic work—just created more anxiety, which served to fuel the emotional fire.
-"And," he says, "we'd just end up playing catch up for the whole year."
+"We'd just end up playing catch up for the whole year.

 When it comes to making decisions about their children, Dr. Ravitz says it's imperative that divorced parents have to want to find a middle ground.
 If Dr. Ravitz can get both parents into his office, he does what he can to help them along.
 "But if the conflict between the parents is such that there is a reflexive unthinking rejection of what the other parent has to say, then the child always suffers because the child never gets the treatment that he needs."